MarilenaRoque/b-calendar/README.md

 - Sign Up
 - Sign In
-- See the Rooms and its calendar.

-If you are an authenticated User, you can:
+If you are an authenticated user, you can:

 - Create or Delete a Room
-- See all the rooms and have access to its calendar
+- See all the rooms and have access to their calendar
 - Make a room reservation in the available periods
-- Delete your own reservations.

 ## Built With